Check whether your web browser works well with your version of Blackboard Learn.

 |Desktop Browser Versions||Mobile Browser Versions1|

 1. Mobile browsers are also supported for the Original experience.
 Older themes are not supported on these browsers even though users may have success using them.
-Blackboard App, Blackboard Instructor, and Bb Grader are supported native apps for mobile and tablet devices that interact with Blackboard Learn 9.1 servers.
+Blackboard App and Blackboard Instructor are supported native apps for mobile and tablet devices that interact with Blackboard Learn 9.1 servers.
 These apps may have their own device requirements.

 |Desktop Browser Versions||Mobile and Tablet Browser Versions|